cloudfoundry/docs-deploying-cf/common/cf-release.html.md

 ## <a id='intro'></a> Introduction ##

-[CF-Release](https://github.com/cloudfoundry/cf-release) is the BOSH [release](/docs/running/bosh/reference/index.html#bosh-release) repository for Cloud Foundry.
+[CF-Release](https://github.com/cloudfoundry/cf-release) is the BOSH [release](http://docs.cloudfoundry.com/docs/running/bosh/reference/index.html#bosh-release) repository for Cloud Foundry.
 Use this with a custom manifest for your environment to deploy Cloud Foundry.

-This short guide shows how to, after [bootstrapping Bosh](/docs/running/deploying-cf/index.html), create a Cloud Foundry release ready to deploy to your environment.
+This short guide shows how to, after bootstrapping BOSH, create a Cloud Foundry release ready to deploy to your environment.

 NOTE: These instructions are for v145 release of Cloud Foundry.
 We strongly recommend using the [highest final version tag of cf-release](https://github.com/cloudfoundry/cf-release/releases).